mnotin/F9P-Coordinates-Viewer/readme.md

 ```
 Before, be sure to check that you have the rights to execute the script.
 If not: `chmod u+x import_tiles.sh`

+Next, in QtCreator open the `qml.qrc` file (right-click > Open in Editor).
+From there, remove any missing files (Remove Missing Files) and select "Add Files".
+Select all the files imported in the "Offline_tiles" folder and select open.
+Now save and build the project.

 Next time you will launch the application, it will try to load the tiles from the Offline_tiles folder first.
 And if you are not connected to the internet, the application will still be able to display the tiles you have downloaded.